cybercongress/go-cyber/docs/run_validator.md

 WantedBy=multi-user.target
 ```

-If you need to enable search on the node add flag `--allow-search=true` right after `--compute-rank-on-gpu=true`.
-Also, if you need to run rest-server alongside with `cyberd` here's service file for it (do `sudo nano /etc/systemd/system/cyberd-rest.service` and paste following):
+If you need to enable search on the node add the flag `--allow-search=true` right after `--compute-rank-on-gpu=true`.
+If you need to run rest-server alongside `cyberd` here is a service file for it (do `sudo nano /etc/systemd/system/cyberd-rest.service` and paste the following):

 ```bash
 [Unit]